TanStack/query/docs/src/pages/guides/initial-query-data.md

 > If you would rather treat your data as **prefetched data**, we recommend that you use the `prefetchQuery` or `fetchQuery` APIs to populate the cache beforehand, thus letting you configure your `staleTime` independently from your initialData

-## Initial Data Function
+### Initial Data Function

 If the process for accessing a query's initial data is intensive or just not something you want to perform on every render, you can pass a function as the `initialData` value.
-This function will be executed only once when the query is initialized, saving you precious memory and CPU:
+This function will be executed only once when the query is initialized, saving you precious memory and/or CPU:

 ```js
 function Todos() {